vaphor/DataAbstraction/README.md

 The tool is an element of a static program (or other) verification process which is done in three steps:
 1. Transform the verification problem into Horn clauses, perhaps using [MiniJavaConverter](https://github.com/vaphor/hornconverter) or [SeaHorn](https://github.com/seahorn/seahorn)
-2. This tool which simplifies the Horn clauses using abstraction.
+2. Simplify the Horn clauses using data abstraction (this tool).
-3. A Horn solver such as [Z3](https://github.com/Z3Prover/z3)
+3. Solve the Horn clauses using a Horn solver such as [Z3](https://github.com/Z3Prover/z3)

 The full toolchain using [MiniJavaConverter](https://github.com/vaphor/hornconverter) and [Z3](https://github.com/Z3Prover/z3), docker and benchmarks are available at [array-benchmarks](https://github.com/vaphor/array-benchmarks).